Appendix 3 Definitions

 Foreign actors

 Refers to state or non-state criminal actors operating outside their home country.
-In addition to foreign nationals, this may also in some instances include individuals forming part of a diaspora group that has established roots in the country.
+In addition to foreign nationals, this may also in some instances include individuals forming part of a diaspora group that has established roots in a particular country.

 Private sector actors

-Refers to profit-seeking individuals or entities who own, manage or control a segment of the legal economy free from state ownership or control, that collaborate or cooperate with criminal actors wilfully, through coercion or neglect.
-Activities include, but are not limited to, the laundering of illicit proceeds, acting as informants and legal representation through unethical means.
+Refers to profit-seeking individuals or entities that own, manage or control a segment of the legal economy free from state ownership or control, that collaborate or cooperate with criminal actors wilfully, through coercion or neglect.
+Activities include, but are not limited to, the laundering of illicit proceeds, acting as informants, and legal representation through unethical means.

 Resilience indicator definitions